Student Learning Outcomes Statements

-A program assessment team comprised of cross-disciplinary faculty members and administrators from Institutional Research and the Center for Teaching and Learning developed and disseminated processes, strategies, and resources for the wider college community on program assessment.
-The program assessment team developed workshops, presented to faculty at Faculty Development Day and Institutional Development Day as well as at the 2013 TRENDS conference.
+A P rogram A ssessment T eam, comprised of cross-disciplinary faculty members and administrators from Institutional Research and the Center for Teaching and Learning, developed and disseminated processes, strategies, and resources to the wider college community on program assessment.
+The P rogram A ssessment T eam developed workshops, and gave presentations to faculty at Faculty Development Day and Institutional Development Day.
+The Program Assessment Team also presented at the 2013 TRENDS conference.

 2011-2012 Year 1 Goals Completed:

-- Share research of other community college's program assessment strategies & level of information shared externally
+- Shared research on other community college s’ program assessment strategies and types of information those institutions communicated externally

-- Schedule team to attend Higher Learning Commission ( HLC ) workshop on program assessment
+- Attended Higher Learning Commission (HLC) workshop on program assessment

-- Review the outcomes for the program(s) chosen to be a part of the pilot project
+- Reviewed the outcomes for the program(s) chosen to be a part of the pilot project

-- Review alignment of program outcomes to Macomb's Common Degree Outcomes (CDOs)
+- Reviewed alignment of program outcomes to Macomb's Common Degree Outcomes (CDOs)

-- Mapping of classes (identification and mapping of courses within the program that support the program outcomes and/or CDOs)
+- Mapped classes (identification and mapping of courses within the program that support the program outcomes and/or CDOs)

-- Development of rubrics or assessment tools for assessing classes that map back to program outcomes and CDO's.
+- Developed rubrics or assessment tools for assessing classes that map back to program outcomes and CDO's.

-- At end of year 1, review the three-year project goals
+- At end of year 1, reviewed the three-year project goals

 2012-2013 Year 2 Goals Completed:

-- Fall semester complete assessment strategy activities and prepare to assess courses Winter Term
+- During the Fall 2012 semester, completed assessment strategy activities and prepared to assess courses in Winter 2013 s emester

 2013-2014 Year 3 Goals Completed:

-- Review of process, assessment tools, and strategies
+- Reviewed assessment process, assessment tools, and strategies

 - Best practice workbook/guide developed for program assessment

-- Dissemination of assessment results to all stakeholders
+- Disseminated assessment project results to all stakeholders

-Course Learning Outcomes are the foundation for good assessment practices at Macomb.
+Course Learning Outcomes build the foundation for sound assessment practices.
 Macomb Community College has over 1,000 active courses.
-This is a dynamic number as courses are added, deleted and/or updated regularly to meet the need of the students, transfer partners, and industry standards.
+This is a fluctuating number as courses are added, deleted and/or updated regularly to meet the need of students, transfer partners, and industry standards.
 Curriculum design and updates are faculty led and supported through the Office of Academic Development.
-Robust curriculum updates occur.
-Approximately 250 curriculum actions are approved through the curriculum committee each year.
+Numerous curriculum updates occur; approximately 250 curriculum actions are approved through the Curriculum Committee each year.

 Each active course has an Official Course Syllabus housed in the Curriculum Warehouse.
 Each Official Course Syllabus indicates which of the five Common Degree Outcomes are reflected in the coursework for that class.
-As part of Macomb Community College’s commitment to providing its students with a quality education, every other year, is an Official Course Syllabus review year.
-Lead faculty for each course review the outcomes, objectives, course description, content outline, and Common Degree Outcomes on the syllabus and either determine if changes are needed or if the information is current and relevant.
-All course syllabi are housed electronically in the Curriculum Warehouse.
+As part of Macomb Community College’s commitment to providing its students with a quality education, every other year is an Official Course Syllabus R eview Y ear.
+Lead faculty for each course review the outcomes, objectives, course description, content outline, and Common Degree Outcomes on the syllabus and determine if changes are needed or if the information is current and relevant.